Schwarber’s slam powers Cubs to 10-5 win over Brewers

 Ben Zobrist reached five times with three singles and two walks, scoring three times.

-David Bote, recalled from the minors earlier in the day, made it 10-5 in the ninth with his 11th homer.
+Bote, recalled from the minors earlier in the day, made it 10-5 in the ninth with his 11th homer.

 Yasmani Grandal brought the Brewers even at 4 in the fifth a two-run homer, his 23rd, off Quintana.